 Take Advantage of Your Grace Period

 Paying off a credit card in full each month creates an additional opportunity to avoid interest on a credit card.
-Remember the grace period, mentioned in the last section?
-The grace period is the stretch of time between the end of your billing cycle and when a payment is due.
+To help avoid paying interest, you can take advantage of your card’s grace period, the stretch of time between the end of your billing cycle and when a payment is due.
 During this time, no interest is charged on new purchases.

 Credit card issuers aren’t required to offer a grace period, but plenty do.
 However, many require the balance to be paid off in full during the previous one or two billing cycles to qualify.
 If you lose your grace period because you haven’t paid your balance in full, you’ll be charged interest on any unpaid portion of the balance.
 In addition, you’ll lose your grace period, and all new purchases will accrue interest beginning from the date the purchase is made.